paidy/interview/SimpleRestaurantApi.md

 for table "4", for example, any other requests for table "4" must refer to the same table.
 * “Clients” can be simulated as simple threads in a main() function calling the main server application with a variety of requests.
 There should be more than one, preferably around 5-10 running at any one time.
-* The API must follow REST principles and accept HTTP connections.